 Aplications of 3D Printing

-3D printers have obvious applications in architecture and product design, allowing designers to print complex prototypes at the push of a button, and 3D printers are already widely adopted in these industries.
-However 3D printing also has applications in a wide variety of other fields including industrial design, engineering and construction, automotive, aerospace, dental and medical industries, education, civil engineering, fashion, jewelry and footwear, amongst others.
+These machines have obvious applications in architecture and product design, allowing designers to print complex prototypes at the push of a button, and they are already widely adopted in these industries.
+However it also has applications in a wide variety of other fields including industrial design, engineering and construction, automotive, aerospace, dental and medical industries, education, civil engineering, fashion, jewelry and footwear, amongst others.

-Here are some real-world examples demonstrating the applications of 3D printing:
+Here are some real-world examples demonstrating the applications:

-If the handle on a householder's washing machine broke in the days before 3D printing, they would have to order a new part and wait for it to be delivered.
-Now, if they owned a 3D printer they could go online and download a 3D file, and print a replacement there and then.
+If the handle on a householder's washing machine broke in the days before 3D printers, they would have to order a new part and wait for it to be delivered.
+Now, they could go online and download a 3D file, and print a replacement there and then.
 If they owned a 3D scanner they could scan the object, creating the 3D file themselves.

 The same principal applies to just about any simple object, with consumers able to purchase the design online and print them at home.
 This could revolutionise manufacturing, reducing costs (as shipping, warehousing and shop storefronts are no longer required), and potentially reducing our carbon footprint.

 Museums and art galleries can scan delicate objects in three dimensions and print accurate replicas, to study and display.
 Visitors to the gallery's website might be able to print out the object, despite being located in a different continent.

 The vintage car enthusiast might scan and print rare or discontinued car parts that he or she may have otherwise been unable to obtain.
 See Jay Lenos 3D printer.

 Fused Deposition Modeling (FDM) printers extrude partially molten ABS plastic in extremely fine layers one on top of the other, forming the entire 3D model in a single piece from the ground up.
-The HP Designjet 3D printer (pictured above right) is an example of an FDM 3D Printer.
-3D printer manufacturer Stratasys developed the FDM technique in 1988 and have been at the forefront of 3D printing technology ever since and are currently making Dimension 3D printers.
+The HP Designjet 3D (pictured above right) is an example of an FDM.
+Manufacturer Stratasys developed the FDM technique in 1988 and have been at the forefront of 3D printing technology ever since and are currently making Dimension printers.